Mastodon

 • Trump, Cheeley, Chesebro, Eastman, Giuliani, Roman, Smith are accused of unlawfully conspiring “to cause certain individuals to falsely hold themselves out as the duly elected and qualified presidential electors . . . with intent to mislead” federal officials “into believing that they actually were such officers” (count 9).

-• Trump, Cheeley, Chesebro, Eastman, Giuliani, Roman, Smith are accused of engaging in three overlapping conspiracies relating to a document titled “Certificate of the Votes of the 2020 Electors from Georgia,” which was a false certificate by the slate of fake electors.
+• Trump, Cheeley, Chesebro, Eastman, Giuliani, Roman, Smith are accused of engaging in two overlapping conspiracies relating to a document titled “Certificate of the Votes of the 2020 Electors from Georgia,” which was a false certificate by the slate of fake electors.
 These alleged conspiracies were:

 • A conspiracy “with the intent to defraud, to knowingly make a document . . . in such manner that the writing as made purports to have been made by authority of the duly elected and qualified presidential electors from the State of Georgia, who did not give such authority” (count 11).

-• A conspiracy “to knowingly and willfully make and use a false document” with “knowledge that said document contained the false statement” claiming that it was being enacted by the “duly elected and qualified Electors for President and Vice President” (count 13).
+• A conspiracy “to knowingly and willfully make and use a false document” with “knowledge that said document contained the false statement” claiming that it was being enacted by the “duly elected and qualified Electors for President and Vice President” (count 13)

 • Trump, Cheeley, Chesebro, Eastman, Giuliani, Roman, Smith are accused of engaging in two overlapping conspiracies relating to a document titled “Re: Notice of Filing of Electoral College Vacancy,” which was a false notice claiming that electors were being replaced due to vacancies.
 These alleged conspiracies were: